-12.2.4.
-Ad-hoc reports
+12.2.4 Ad hoc reports

-We may ask you for ad-hoc reports on your project.
+We may ask you for ad hoc reports on your project.
 This may be to provide an update on progress, or any significant delays or difficulties in completing the project.

-12.3.
-Independent audits
+12.3 Independent audits

 We will ask you to provide an independent audit report.
-An audit report will verify you spent the grant in accordance with the grant agreement.
+An audit report will verify that you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
-The report template is available on business.gov.au and GrantConnect.
+The report template is within the sample grant agreement available on business.gov.au and GrantConnect.

-12.4.
-Compliance visits
+12.4 Compliance visits